lexbor/docs/source/examples/url/parse.md

 ### Initialization

-The code begins by including the necessary header for the Lexbor URL library and defining a static callback function.
+The code begins by including the necessary header for the `lexbor` URL library and defining a static callback function.
 In the `main` function, several variables are declared, including a pointer to `lxb_url_t`, an instance of `lxb_url_parser_t`, and `lxb_unicode_idna_t`.